kevin15daniel/Sentiment-Analysis-using-Hugging-Face/README.md

   - **Loss**: 0.1448
   - **Accuracy**: 94.2%

-This model was fine-tuned on an unknown dataset to predict emotions from text, making it a reliable choice for text classification tasks involving emotional analysis.
+This model was fine-tuned on a specific dataset to predict emotions from text, making it a reliable choice for text classification tasks involving emotional analysis.

 ## Intended Use

 This model is designed to classify emotions from text input.
-You can use it for applications like:
+It can be used for applications such as:
 - Sentiment analysis
 - Customer feedback analysis
 - Social media monitoring
-- Any other application where detecting emotion in text is useful
+- Any other application where detecting emotion in text is useful.

 ## Limitations